Mqtth3w/Forwarder-Telegram-bot/READMEbotjs.txt

 User guide:
 To reply do reply at the message with the id of sender.
-To block the sender send a message "/block <replace with sender id>".
+To block the sender send a message "/block <sender id>".
-To unblock the sender send a message "/unblock <replace with sender id>".
+To unblock the sender send a message "/unblock <sender id>".